tsfpga/tsfpga/readme.md

 # About tsfpga
 This repo contains a set of tools for working in a modern FPGA project.

+**See documentation on the website**: https://truestream.gitlab.io/tsfpga

 It consists of two distinct parts that can be used independently of each other.

-## A reusable set of HDL building blocks
-The `modules` folder contains a set of VHDL modules/IP that are common in many FPGA projects.
-The modules have been developed with quality and reusability in mind.
-Having these high quality building blocks available will make it easier to add new functionality to your project.

-### Requirements
-The modules make heavy use of `VHDL-2008` so you will need a recent simulator and synthesis tool.

 ## A project platform for FPGA development
-The `tsfpga` folder contains a Python package for working with modules and chips in an FPGA project.
+The `tsfpga` folder contains a Python package for working with modules and FPGA build projects.
 The goal is a highly useable system for working in a multi-chip and multi-vendor environment.
 Focus has been placed on modularization and enabling a high level of scalability.